yantrajs/web-site/docs/csx-modules/introduction.md

 ## Export Attributes

-In abscence of Return statement, Module loader will look up for defined types decorated with `Export` attribute.
+In absence of Return statement, Module loader will look up for defined types decorated with `Export` attribute.

 Above CSX module can be rewritten simply as follow,